douglasgreen/outlines/computing/computer_programming/code_reviews.md

 ## Code Review in Agile and DevOps

 Code reviews play a vital role in Agile and DevOps methodologies, each emphasizing rapid development cycles and continuous improvement.
-Let\'s delve into their role in these methodologies, integration strategies, and some case studies.
+Let's delve into their role in these methodologies, integration strategies, and some case studies.

 ### The Role of Code Reviews in Agile and DevOps Methodologies